 Don’t: Buy discounted, pre-ground beans, or bulk coffee

 Unless you and your family drink a lot of coffee, it is best to purchase your coffee a little at a time to ensure freshness.
-The fresher it is, the better it will taste.
-The best time to purchase your coffee is right after it has been roasted, so if you have a local coffee roaster take advantage of that and perhaps ask for their roasting schedule.
-Store it in a glass container to extend its shelf life.
-It is safe to refrigerate coffee BEFORE opening the package; however, do not refrigerate after opening because the beans may dry out.
+The fresher the coffee is, the better it will taste.
+The best time to buy your coffee is right after the beans have been roasted, so if you have a local coffee roaster take advantage of that and perhaps ask for their roasting schedule.
+Store the roast in a glass container to extend its shelf life.
+Note that it is safe to refrigerate coffee BEFORE opening the package; however, do not refrigerate after opening because the beans may dry out.

 Grind Your Coffee